This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do not smoke.
 If you smoke, it is never too late to quit.
 Smoking increases your risk of another MI.

 - Exercise.
-Ask your PHP or cardiologist about the best exercise plan for you.
+Ask your healthcare provider or cardiologist about the best exercise plan for you.
 Exercise makes your heart stronger, lowers blood pressure, and helps prevent an MI.
 The goal is 30 to 60 minutes a day, 5 to 7 days a week.
-Ask your PHP or cardiologist how often and how long to exercise.
+Ask your healthcare provider or cardiologist how often and how long to exercise.

 - Maintain a healthy weight.
-Ask your PHP or cardiologist how much you should weigh.
+Ask your healthcare provider or cardiologist how much you should weigh.
 Ask him to help you create a weight loss plan if you are overweight.

 - Manage your stress.
 Stress may slow healing and lead to illness.
 Learn ways to control stress, such as relaxation, deep breathing, and music.
 Talk to someone about things that upset you.